singhalyogesh/mobile-web-verification/README.md

 When setting up the service, please consider the following:

 **Method:**
-All access token requests will be submitted as POST request
+All access token requests will be submitted as POST request.
+Make sure your service is async, since we only expect that the message is accepted from your side.
+The service should respond within maximum 3 seconds upon receiving the request.

 **Security:**
 To ensure security and privacy, HTTPS should be used.
+Make sure your certificate is always valid.

 **Request Params:**